RensTillmann/super-forms/docs/faq.md

       Can I do price calculations based on user selection?
   </summary>

-  Yes, you can do this with the [Calculator Add-on](https://codecanyon.net/item/super-forms-calculator/16045945) for Super Forms.
+  Yes, you can do this with the [Calculator Element]
 </details>

 <details>